 Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

-It indeed will be a very Happy Valentines Day,
+2011 will bring a very Happy Valentines Day,

 because after many years off searching …

 I’ll finally be adding this Rimby 12 Hearts trivet to my collection!

 Some Rimby designs are signed WR; others are signed WBR or RIMBY.

 But this 12 Hearts design, on the handle reverse,

 bears the most complete, wonderful signature of all: